-Using the two spreadsheets discussed in the previous section, we matched the employer proportion from the first spreadsheet and recalculated the numbers in the second spreadsheet.
-All the numbers we tested, except one) were within 1%.
+Using the two spreadsheets discussed on the prior page, we matched the employer proportion from the first spreadsheet and recalculated the numbers in the second spreadsheet.
+All the numbers we tested, except for one employer were within 1%.
 We believe the difference is attributable to rounding.
+The one employer that showed a larger difference was employer number 18640 (NC Board of Opticians).
+While our numbers for this employer were approximately 3% to 4% different, this employer has a very small share of 0.00013%.
+We tested the difference and believe that they are also attributable to rounding (it appears that Segal used 0.000134% in their computations for this employer).